 You will encounter difficulties and frustrations.
 You may have times where your faith is shaken.
 Know that this is normal.

 I have been Muslim for nine years and I have had many ups and downs.
 All Muslims do.

 We do not go through our entire existence feeling strong and happy in our faith.
 Conversely, you will not be eternally struggling.

 Lastly, I want to advise that you attempt to create a support system for yourself.
-This is often easier said than done, but with the internet there are a lot more possibilities for connection that there once was.
+This is often easier said than done, but with the internet, there are a lot more possibilities for connection than there once was.